nuuuwan/news_lk3_data/README.md

 *2025-09-23 05:49:00* · [`adaderanalk`](https://www.adaderana.lk/news/112796/showers-expected-in-several-areas-after-2pm-today) · `en`

-Showers will occur at times in the Western and Sabaragamuwa provinces and in the Galle, Matara, Kandy and Nuwara-Eliya districts today (23), the Department of Meteorology said.
+Showers will occur at times in Western and Sabaragamuwa provinces and in Galle, Matara, Kandy and Nuwara-Eliya districts.

-A few showers may occur in the North-western province as well.

-Showers or thundershowers are likely in several places in the Uva province and in the Ampara and Batticaloa districts after 2.00 p.m., the Met Department added.
+A few showers may occur in North-western province.
+Showers or thundershowers are likely at a few places in Uva province and in Ampara and Batticaloa districts after 2.00 p.m.

-Fairly strong winds of about 30-40kmph can be expected at times over the Western slopes of the central hills and in the Central, Northern, North-central and North-western provinces and in the Trincomalee and Hambantota districts.
+Fairly strong winds of about (30-40) kmph can be expected at times over Western slopes of the central hills and in Central, Northern, North-central and North-western provinces and in Trincomalee and Hambantota districts.

-Meanwhile, the general public has been requested to take adequate precautions to minimize damages caused by lightning and temporary localized strong winds during thundershowers.
+The general public is kindly requested to take adequate precautions to minimize damages caused by lightning and temporary localized strong winds during thundershowers.

 ◼️